lindosystems/lindoapi.jl/README.md

 model = Model(Lindoapi.Optimizer)
 ```

-`Lindoapi.Optimizer` sets the optimizer to the Lindo API.
+`Lindoapi.Optimizer` sets the optimizer to the LINDO API.

 ### Making Variables